Jaykul/GitOps-Principles/slides.md

 ### Store config in the environment

-An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
+An app's config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This includes:

 - Resource handles to the database, cache, and other backing services
 - Credentials to external services such as Amazon S3 or Twitter